awsdocs/amazon-redshift-developer-guide/doc_source/c_choosing_dist_sort.md

  **AUTO distribution**

 With AUTO distribution, Amazon Redshift assigns an optimal distribution style based on the size of the table data\.
 For example, Amazon Redshift initially assigns ALL distribution to a small table, then changes to EVEN distribution when the table grows larger\.
 When a table is changed from ALL to EVEN distribution, storage utilization might change slightly\.
 The change in distribution occurs in the background, in a few seconds\.

+When you set DISTSTYLE to AUTO, Amazon Redshift might change the distribution of your table data to have a KEY\-based distribution style\.
+To view actions that Amazon Redshift automatically performed to alter a table distribution key, see [SVL\_AUTO\_WORKER\_ACTION](r_SVL_AUTO_WORKER_ACTION.md)\.
+To view current recommendations regarding altering a table distribution key, see [SVV\_ALTER\_TABLE\_RECOMMENDATIONS](r_SVV_ALTER_TABLE_RECOMMENDATIONS.md)\.

 To view the distribution style applied to a table, query the PG\_CLASS\_INFO system catalog view\.
 For more information, see [Viewing distribution styles](viewing-distribution-styles.md)\.
 If you don't specify a distribution style with the CREATE TABLE statement, Amazon Redshift applies AUTO distribution\.

  **EVEN distribution**